-Ms Traynor confirmed that laser procedures are carried out following medical treatment protocols.
-The medical treatment protocols had been produced by the laser manufacturer and verified by a named registered medical practitioner.
-It was demonstrated that the protocols contained the relevant information about the treatments being provided.
-It was noted that the medical treatment protocols had not been reviewed since September 2020.
-This was brought to the attention of Ms Traynor and advice given to contact the named registered medical practitioner and request confirmation that the medical treatment protocols for Clio Skin & Body Ltd remain current.
-Ms Traynor was also advised to ensure that systems would be implemented to review the medical treatment protocols when due.
+The medical treatment protocols had been produced by a named registered medical practitioner.
+It was demonstrated that the protocols contained the relevant information about the treatments being provided, however it was identified that an additional medical treatment protocol for one of the treatments provided was not in place.
+Ms Traynor was advised that this treatment should not be provided until the relevant treatment protocol is in place.
 An area for improvement against the standards has been made in this regard.

-The LPS has overall responsibility for safety during laser treatments and a list of authorised operators is maintained.
-Authorised operators had signed to state that they had read and understood the local rules and medical treatment protocols.
+The laser protection supervisor (LPS) has overall responsibility for safety during laser treatments and a list of authorised operators is maintained.
+Authorised operators had signed to state that they had read and understood the local rules however it was identified that this did not include the medical treatment protocols.
+Ms Traynor was provided with guidance in this regard and an area for improvement against the standards has been made in this regard.